GrooveWJH/vrpn-sim-mavlink/README.md

 ## Development notes

 - The Sender uses `vrpn_Tracker_Server` mocks with deterministic circular motion so downstream filters receive smooth data.
-- The Receiver keeps the most recent pose from VRPN and throttles MAVLink transmission with a configurable loop rate.
+- The Receiver is a native C++17 application that links directly against VRPN and the MAVLink C headers for deterministic latency.
 - Both components are intentionally dependency-light to make it easy to port them to Linux or Windows hosts.